 - Understand the sources of complexity and examine trade-offs between operations and variety or customization for customers

-- Identify opportunities to simplify products, organization structures, business processes and information systems to save costs while strengthening core capabilities and increasing the focus on customers
+- Identify opportunities to simplify products, organizational structures, business processes, and information systems to save costs while strengthening core capabilities and increasing customer focus

 - Take steps to stem the return of complexity by reexamining the hurdle rates for new products and other expansion activities